What are covered events in home insurance?

 Hail damage, wind damage and rain damage are all covered under the storms and rainwater category.
 Damage from drain overflow is also covered, as well as earth movement within a certain timeframe of the storm.

 Watch out though, storms aren't covered when you first buy your policy.
 You might have to wait up to three days before storms are covered.
-That's to stop people quickly buying a policy as soon as they hear a big storm is on the horizon.
+Insurers do this to stop people from purchasing a policy days before a storm is expected to arrive.

 water